simplicitesoftware/docs/content/CTG_50_docs/CTG_10_ui/LSN_20_search-syntax/search-syntax.md

 - `is not null`: any non empty value
 - `in ('a','b','c')`: exists in a list of values
 - `not in ('a','b','c')`: not exists in a list of values
-- `not in`: does not exists in the ENUM field definition
+- `not in`: does not exists in the ENUM field definition (since 6.2)

 Comparators can be combined with logical operators: